Frequently Asked Questions

 How do I know if a roofing company is legit? +

-We have been in business since 2003.
-We have two offices in Logan and Woods Cross.
-We are GAF Master Elite certified.
-We carry full insurance.
-And we will never pressure you into a decision.
+Homer Roofing has been in business since 2003, runs offices in Logan and Woods Cross, holds GAF Master Elite certification (top 2 percent nationwide), and carries full insurance.
+We never pressure a decision.

 What is GAF Master Elite and why does it matter? +